 In Ancient Egypt Geb (also known as Seb, Keb, Kebb or Gebb) was a god of the earth and one of the Ennead of Heliopolis.
 His grandfather was Atum (the self-created creator god), his father was Shu (the god of air) and his mother was Tefnut (the goddess of moisture).
 Osiris, Isis, Seth and Nephthys were the children of Geb and his sister-wife Nut (the goddess of the sky).
 Geb was the third divine pharaoh, reigning after his father, Shu, and before Osiris.
 He also supported Horus’ right to the throne following the death of Osiris.
 As the Egyptians believed that the pharaoh was the living image of Horus, the pharaoh was sometimes known as the “Heir of Geb”.

-He had authority over the tombs buried in the earth, and assisted in the ritual of weighing the heart of the deceased in the Halls of Ma´at.
+Geb had authority over the tombs buried in the earth, and assisted in the ritual of weighing the heart of the deceased in the Halls of Ma’at.
 The justified dead were given words of power which allowed them to ascend to the sky, while those whose hearts were weighed down with guilt were trapped in the earth by Geb.

-However, it seems that his lust did not stop there.
-The Phakussa Stele (Ptolemaic period) tells of Geb´s infatuation with his mother, Tefnut.
+It seems that his lust did not stop there.
+The Phakussa Stele (Ptolemaic period) tells of Geb’s infatuation with his mother, Tefnut.
 His father Shu fought with the followers of the serpent Apep, and was weakened by this battle.
 Shu ascended to the heavens to recuperate.
 When Shu was gone, Geb sought out his mother and raped her.
 Nine days of darkness and storms followed and then Geb went to take his father’s place as Pharaoh.

-However, when he reached out to the cobra (ureas) on the crown of Re, it read his guilt and killed all of his companions and severely wounded him.
+When he reached out to the cobra (ureas) on the crown of Re, it read his guilt, killed all of his companions, and severely wounded him.
 It was only by the application of a lock of Ra’s hair that Geb was saved.
 Despite his heinous crime, Geb went on to be a good king who protected the land and its people.